 The workflow should prevent a single result from slipping through any cracks till it’s reviewed.
 Every result that has been recorded by the Technician must be signed-off by the Practitioner.
 And here too the decision-making process for the Practitioner has to be made simple.
 Options should be in binary

 a.
-Either call the Patient in for a followup – in case of a borderline or adverse result OR;
+Either call the Patient in for a follow-up – in case of a borderline or adverse result OR;

 b.
 Archive the result by marking it as NDA – “No Abnormality Detected”.

 If the process is set up in this manner, it will compel the Clinic Staff to get each result reviewed and take action accordingly.
-When the above-mentioned process is managed through a software, a digital trail of a specific individual result even from years ago, can be extracted out by the Clinic in a click, should they ever be questioned or audited on the same.
+When the above-mentioned process is managed through software, a digital trail of a specific individual result even from years ago, can be extracted by the Clinic in a click, should they ever be questioned or audited on the same.

 This is the final step of Investigation Management.
 Every result the Practitioner has reviewed and not marked as NAD must be followed up.
-The follow up is usually done by a Nurse based on the instructions provided by the Practitioner.
+The follow-up is usually done by a Nurse based on the instructions provided by the Practitioner.
 The Nurse should ideally try to call the Patient, followed by email, and if all fails they should send out a postal mail at the registered address of the patient, to schedule another appointment.

-While all of this may also not result in the patient confirming an appointment, these activities will be very important, should the clinic ever get questioned on the efforts made by it for a positive report on cervical cancer from a infrequent patient who sues the clinic after 5 years, and her lawyer questions the clinic in a legal notice, “what did you do once the Pap smear report came in positive for my patient?”
-The clinic should at that point be able to dismiss such suits by generating a complete trail of what was done provided a decent system was in use for management.
+While all of this may also not result in the patient confirming an appointment, these activities will be very important, should the clinic ever get questioned on the efforts made by it for a positive report on cervical cancer from an infrequent patient who sues the clinic after 5 years, and her lawyer questions the clinic in a legal notice, “what did you do once the Pap smear report came in positive for my patient?”
+The clinic should at that point be able to dismiss such suits by generating a complete trail of what was done, provided a decent system was in use for management.

 6. Bonus Point – Walk-ins

-To sum it up, while migrating to a new system, or moving on from pen and paper, opt for a system which is modern, current and is reflective of the needs of today.
+To sum it up, while migrating to a new system, or moving on from pen and paper, opt for a system that is modern, current and reflective of the needs of today.
 Yesteryear software systems may be good but they often tend to not reflect the shifting ground realities.
 So do check and see before taking a leap jump – if running an in-house Lab, check support for these 5+1 best practices in the system being considered for managing In-House Labs.